 Climate change is one of the greatest challenges of our time.
-As an internationally operating trading and logistics company in the fields of agriculture, energy and building materials, BayWa AG is impacted by climate change and its effects to a particularly great extent, but is also capable of making a major contribution to limiting them.
-BayWa AG developed and approved a climate strategy.
-The goal is to reduce the greenhouse gas emissions of the Group’s locations, company cars and logistics by 22 per cent compared to 2017 by 2025.
-Four further goals complete the ambitious climate strategy.
+As an internationally operating trading and logistics company in the fields of agriculture, energy and building materials, BayWa AG is particularly affected by climate change and its effects, but at the same time can make an important contribution to limiting it.
+BayWa therefore adopted a Group-wide climate strategy in 2018.
+It pursues the core goal of operating in a climate-neutral manner from 2030 onwards.
+Four further targets complete the ambitious climate strategy, of which the first climate target - 100 percent of electricity needs covered with renewable energies Group-wide since 2020 - was achieved as planned.

 Climate strategy activities